 Always equipped with an infectious energy, and warm, welcoming smile Shafi Ahmed has an awe-inspiring career.
 He is a top colorectal surgeon, prominent figure in medical education, entrepreneur and digital health leader.

 Exciting things are happening.
-We are completely disrupting traditional medical education and introducing a brand new module in the curriculum, called Barts X Medicine.
+We’re completely disrupting traditional medical education and introducing a brand new module in the curriculum, called Barts X Medicine.
 The first phase, for a selected number of students, is launching on January 13th 2017, and the plan is to roll it out to all students in 2018.

 Renowned experts in digital health will teach the students for one Friday each week.
 The students will learn about entrepreneurship – everything from business plans to securing funding and bringing a product to market.
 We hope that through the programme, medical students will be inspired and empowered to become entrepreneurially-minded doctors that challenge norms and are well-equipped to improve healthcare for future generations.

-I want to give something back and help the next cohort of doctors benefit from some of the knowledge I have gained over the years and do this on a big scale.
+I want to give something back and help the next cohort of doctors benefit from some of the knowledge that I’ve gained over the years and do this on a big scale.
 Philanthropy is my motivation I guess.

-3. I love the idea behind the Medical Realities VR specs – there is nothing worse than standing at the back of a surgical theatre for hours, not able to see the procedure.
+I like the idea behind the Medical Realities VR specs – there’s nothing worse than standing at the back of a surgical theatre for hours, not able to see the procedure.
 But skeptics may say that nothing replaces actual theatre experience, how do you respond?

 I totally agree with them.
 There is no replacement.
-What we are doing with VR is augmenting not replacing hands-on experience.
+What we’re doing with VR is augmenting not replacing hands-on experience.
 The reality is, with surgical training, there are not enough theatre hours available to get the experience required to be an excellent surgeon.
 VR can be accessed anytime, anywhere.
 Therefore, if a surgical trainee or medical student is not able to get enough experience, there is an option to continue to develop their skills and knowledge.